alberand/Configs/README.md

 ### Repository with .dotfiles for my Arch Linux machine

-The principle is based on soft links:
+This is based on soft links:
 ```
 ~/.vimrc -> ~/.dotfiles/.vimrc
 ```